 - Support Designers + Drinks + Discussions by adding locations across Canada with goal to increase locations to 10.
 Develop a document outlining steps to host a D+D+D event.

-RGD’s In-House Design Awards launched in 2016 to recognize the best design work produced by internal creatives in Canada.
-For this program, we invite designers working within companies, associations, government and other organizations to submit work to compete against peers and help RGD demonstrate the value and effectiveness of in-house designers.
-The Program will re-launch in 2019.
+This program launched in 2016 to recognize the best design work produced by internal creatives in Canada.
+We invite designers working within companies, associations, government and other organizations across Canada and around the world to submit work to compete against peers and help RGD demonstrate the value and effectiveness of in-house designers.
+The Program will re-launch in early 2019.

-Accessible from anywhere in North America, RGD hosted 40 professional development webinars in 2017, free for RGD Members.
-These live, lunch-time sessions will continue to cover industry trends, business best practices and insights into the creative process in 2018.
+Accessible from anywhere in North America, RGD hosted 40 professional development webinars in 2018, free for RGD Members.
+These live, weekly, lunch-time sessions continue to cover industry trends, business best practices and insights into the design process.

 Chair: Jesse Gibb RGD, London